Johan Swinnen (economist): Publications

-Honors and Awards
+Honors and awards

-Dr. Swinnen was elected as a Fellow of the Agricultural & Applied Economics Association (AAEA) and the European Association of Agricultural Economists (EAAE), and a Lifetime Honorary Member of the IAAE.
+Swinnen was elected as a Fellow of the Agricultural & Applied Economics Association (AAEA) and the European Association of Agricultural Economists (EAAE), and a Lifetime Honorary Member of the IAAE.

 He received a Mercator Fellowship at the University of Göttingen in 2016, a Methusalem Research Award and Centre of Excellence Award at KU Leuven, and a Francqui Chair at the University of Ghent in 2009.
 He was awarded honorary doctorates from the University of Göttingen in 2017 and the Slovak University of Agriculture in Nitra in 2012.